Source: Eco-terrorist Video:

 Andreas stands tall and stares at Kayla, “Of course.
 The balance is awkward, but not bad once I buckle the waistband.”
 Andreas looks at his team, “Head out.”

 He walks off the gravel pad to follow a dirt footpath.
-Joe and Mary follow him, walking together.
+Marty and Mary follow him, walking together.
 Kayla follows with the recorder running.

 The trail changes to a narrow path as dark woods close in.
 The commandos move in silence, single file, climbing the slight grade toward the ridge.
 Their black clothing cloaks their stealthy tactical advance.
 The ridge before them blocks brilliant lights creating a hazy halo.
 The trail ends at the silhouette of a solid fence.